trailofbits/algo/README.md

 ### Initial Deployment

-To install the dependencies on OS X:
+To install the dependencies on OS X or Linux:

 ```
 sudo easy_install pip
 sudo pip install ansible dopy==0.3.5
+sudo pip install boto
 ```

 There are two available cloud providers: